Baactiba/2048-3x3-Trainer/README.txt

 Trainer 1.1 - Moves more accurate than 1 - (1e-14) are now considered perfect.
 Fixed moves made past 1k+512 not counting towards streak and accuracy.
 Trainer 1.101 - Dramatically decreased memory usage.
+Trainer 1.2 - Bug fixes (hopefully), and the option to see move info mid-game.